9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 Photography Blogs (Examples of Types of Blogs to Start) This Year

 Although the photography niche isn’t as big as some of the others on this list, it’s a great one for monetization.
-Most photography blogs make money through affiliate links to cameras, gear and accessories.
-Since these tend to be quite expensive products, the affiliate commissions can really add up if you can tap into quality traffic sources.
+Most photography blogs make money through affiliate links to cameras, gear, and accessories.
+Since these tend to be quite expensive products, the affiliate commissions can add up if you can tap into quality traffic sources.

 Bonus: 7 Blog Monetization Ideas (for All Types of Blogs)